Empirical Antimicrobial Selection Pathway

 • Mild Allergy: Avoid penicillins.
 3rd/4th generation cephalosporins (e.g., Ceftriaxone, Cefepime) and Carbapenems are permitted but flagged with a caution.
 Cross-reactivity is primarily based on side-chain similarity (e.g., Ampicillin and Cephalexin share side chains).

 • Severe Allergy (Anaphylaxis/IgE-mediated): Strict avoidance of all Penicillins and Cephalosporins.
-Aztreonam (a monobactam) lacks cross-reactivity with PCN and is heavily utilized as the Gram-negative backbone in severe allergy pathways, alongside Fluoroquinolones or Aminoglycosides.
+Aztreonam (a monobactam) lacks cross-reactivity with PCN and is widely used as the Gram-negative backbone in severe allergy pathways, alongside Fluoroquinolones or Aminoglycosides.

 Empirical therapy is by nature excessively broad to prevent mortality from "missing" the causative organism.
 It is a mandatory clinical requirement to de-escalate or narrow therapy at 48-72 hours once blood, urine, or tissue culture susceptibilities result.